The Hard Problem: Plot

 Hilary is a college student at Loughborough University.
-She discusses with her TA Spike over the paradoxes encountered when trying to explain human consciousness, moral sense, altruism, and parental sacrifice.
+She discusses with her tutor, Spike, the paradoxes encountered when trying to explain human consciousness, moral sense, altruism, and parental sacrifice.
 Do humans act predictably, like computers, calculating risks and benefits, or do they act unpredictably, according to each person's innate sense of what is "good"?
 In either case, is their behavior a product of Darwinian struggle, sometimes disguised as compassion or altruism, or can it spring from the soul in a relation with God?
 Hilary is somewhat defiantly in the latter camp — Spike is astonished to learn that she prays each night before going to sleep.

 Hilary's faith in God and her obsession with "goodness" stem from the fact that she got pregnant as a teenager and gave her baby girl Catherine up for adoption.
 Her prayers always have to do with ensuring that her daughter is safe and happy.
 Hilary feels that if she leads a morally correct life, she can make up for her previous mistakes and ensure her daughter's happiness.

 Hilary applies for a job at the Krohl Institute for Brain Science.
 At the interview, she meets another job candidate, Amal, who seems to share Spike's view of human beings as innately self-interested.
 Both Hilary and Amal get hired to work at Krohl.
 Five years later, Amal uses a statistical model of market fluctuations to correctly predict the stock market crash of 2009.
 But his timing is off, which causes the Krohl companies significant losses, which, in turn, earns Amal a firestorm of invective and a major demotion from analyst to computer drudge.

 Jerry Krohl, the founder of the company, has an adopted daughter named Cathy, who is about the same age that Hilary's daughter Catherine would be.
 This brings the "hard problem" into focus: are Catherine and Cathy the same girl, and if so, what can explain this statistically improbable coincidence?
 Is it purely luck, or a miracle brought about by supernatural aid (e.g. Hilary's prayers)?